 To create Resource pools, you must be a OnceHub Administrator.

-- Go to Setup open the left sidebar and select Resource pools in the tools section.
+- Go to Setup and open the left sidebar.

-- Name - Name the Resource pool according to what it represents.
-For example if the pool will group together team members in the Sales, name the pool Sales team.
+- Add a name for your Resource pool.
+It's useful to give it a name related to what it represents.
+For example, if the pool will group together Team members in your Sales department, name the pool Sales team.

-- Distribution method - Select a method for distributing bookings amongst team members in the pool.
-The right method depends on each team’s requirements.
+- Select a method for distributing bookings among the Team members in the pool.
+The best method to choose depends on each team’s requirements.

-- Round robin: This method is organization-focused and should be used if you want to ensure a fair and equal distribution among team members.
-When scheduling, Customers will only be presented with the availability of the next team member in line.
+- Round robin: This method is organization-focused and should be used if you want to ensure a fair and equal distribution among your Team members.
+When scheduling, Customers will only be presented with the availability of the next Team member in line.

-Reporting cycle - Choose the reporting cycle for your resource pool.
+- Choose the reporting cycle for your Resource pool.
 This determines how often the statistics for your pool will be reset.
 The reporting cycle can be monthly, quarterly, or go on continuously.
 Select the reporting cycle you use in your organization to ensure your scheduling stats are fully aligned with your business metrics.

-- Now it is time to add your team members’ booking pages.
-Simply go to the Resources section and select the Booking pages you want to add from the drop down menu.
-You can add as many Booking pages as you like.
+- You can add as many Booking pages as you like.
 All types of Booking pages can be added to the pool, regardless of any existing associations between Booking pages and Event types.